Kelly Wiltshire

-Kelly Kenny Wiltshire (born June 28, 1972) is a former linebacker who played ten seasons in the Canadian Football League from 1997 to 2006 for four teams.
+Kelly Kenny Wiltshire (born June 28, 1972) is a Canadian former professional football linebacker who played ten seasons in the Canadian Football League (CFL) from 1997 to 2006 for four teams.
 He was a CFL Eastern All-Star twice.

 During his playing career, Wiltshire set the CFL record for most consecutive games played in the regular season with 157.
 His ironman streak ended on September 30, 2005 when he was unable to play in a game for the Edmonton Eskimos against the Calgary Stampeders due to an injury.

 As of 2010, Wiltshire is an officer with the Ontario Provincial Police.